-Additionally, the bill allows for legal recourse by enabling the attorney general, county attorneys, or any individual to seek declaratory or injunctive relief, as well as damages for violations of this section.
-It also stipulates that a prevailing party in such actions against the state or its subdivisions is entitled to recover costs and reasonable attorney fees.
-Importantly, the bill clarifies that it does not conflict with existing state or federal laws that prohibit discriminatory practices in employment.
+Additionally, the bill would empower the Attorney General, county attorneys, or any individual to seek declaratory or injunctive relief, as well as damages for violations of this merit-based hiring requirement.
+It also stipulates that prevailing parties in such actions are entitled to recover costs and reasonable attorney fees.
+The definition of "merit" would be clarified to encompass an employee's qualifications, skills, knowledge, experience, and demonstrated ability, assessed through objective criteria.
+The bill ensures that these new provisions do not conflict with existing state or federal laws that prohibit discriminatory practices.

 Statutes affected: